csmith/chameth.com/content/posts/2023-09-17-adventures-in-3d-printing/index.md

 a 200 degree hot-end and somehow burn myself on a storage device.

-[^6]: Well actually I printed 5 copies of their calibration piece until it was perfect, then printed the actual cable chain, then had to sad each of the individual links because they _still_ weren't good enough.
+[^6]: Well actually I printed 5 copies of their calibration piece until it was perfect, then printed the actual cable chain, then had to sand each of the individual links because they _still_ weren't good enough.
 God, I hate sanding.

 [^7]: Or maybe I'd cave and get the newer, shinier, much more expensive MK4.